digital-work-lab/literature-review-seminar/docs/day_2_teaching_notes_tools.md

 ### LLMs, current challenges, and promises

+How would you use genAI-tools in a literature review?

+- Follow-up: any application areas for genAI (beyond LLMs) - image/audio/video? - e.g., Googles NotebookLM

 - LLM like ChatGPT are seemingly easy to operate (simple interface), but generating useful output is surprisingly hard (a metaphorical Norman door)
 - litmaps